mckinsey/vizro/vizro-core/changelog.d/20240328_135330_nadija_ratkusic_graca_custom_action_w_custom_component_guide.md

 ### Added

-- Add additional examples to docs of custom components use with custom actions. ([#392](https://github.com/mckinsey/vizro/pull/392))
+- Add additional examples to docs of using custom components with custom actions. ([#392](https://github.com/mckinsey/vizro/pull/392))

 <!--
 ### Changed